Consensus, Chapter 3: Interrupt

 A fist of heat and force smashed into my body and blew me tumbling out of the market row, into the open plaza.
 I felt my skin singe, my ears and head rang like a gong, and then a roaring blackness broke over and swallowed me.

-If you enjoy Consensus, please Recommend it by clicking the green heart button below!
+If you enjoy Consensus, mash that applause button below!